-Ozford College, Ozford College of Business and Ozford English Language Centre are located in the heart of the City of Melbourne, a city well known as one of the world’s most liveable cities.
+Ozford College and Ozford English Language Centre are located in the heart of the City of Melbourne, a city well known as one of the world’s most liveable cities.
 Being centrally located, students have many educational facilities, sporting facilities and entertainment venues at their doorstep.

 Ozford has been fitted with comfortable, modern furnishings and fittings.
 The library has a wide range of essential texts and students have class sets of text books and other resources to use or borrow.
 Ozford also has student common areas, where students can get to know one another and study together.

 Most of Ozford classes are small where teachers can provide attention to the academic needs of each student.
 The Ozford High School has an average class size of 15-20 students and the English Language Centre around 15 students per class.

 At Ozford we have plenty of computers with free WiFi if you bring your own devices for high speed Internet connections.
 We have a set of mobile laptops for classroom use and a number of computer labs.
 Students are able to access computers outside their classes and are able to type and communicate in a number of languages.
 Each student is issued with their own Ozford login and password to enable them to access their individual webmail account from anywhere in the world.

 All of our teachers are highly qualified and experienced in their field.
 At Ozford you will find your teachers caring, interesting, interested in you and very friendly.
 Ozford teachers are dedicated to helping students succeed in their academic and personal aspirations.
 At Ozford your teachers will help you achieve your goals and make your learning enjoyable.